kevinveenbirkenbach/infinito/README.md

 [![Build Status](https://travis-ci.org/KevinFrantz/infinito.svg?branch=master)](https://travis-ci.org/KevinFrantz/infinito) [![codecov](https://codecov.io/gh/KevinFrantz/infinito/branch/master/graph/badge.svg)](https://codecov.io/gh/KevinFrantz/infinito) [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0) [![Code of Conduct](https://img.shields.io/badge/%E2%9D%A4-code%20of%20conduct-blue.svg?style=flat)](https://github.com/KevinFrantz/infinito/blob/master/CODE_OF_CONDUCT.md)

 ## Idea
-This software should offer a cloud based application\\framework for GUI based development and data management.
+This software should offer a cloud based application\\framework for GUI and REST based development and data management.

-### Core\\USP\\Target
+### Core Functions, USP & Target
 - High differentiable of rights for persons, groups and devices
-- Interface for persons and devices (IoT)
+- Data interface for persons and devices (IoT)
 - Support of mixtures between executables and data
 - Versioning of every state of the used data
-- Automized transparency for users about their data
+- Automized transparency for users about their data and use
-- Expanding the standard program paradigma of classes and objects through ***sources***
+- Expanding the standard program paradigma of classes and objects through sources
 - Implementation of all big standard applications via API to manage them over one interface
+- High scalability (IaaS compatible)

 ## Setup
 To run the application you need docker.